appacademy/pt-section-2-resources/24-week/1-day/notes.md

 Set them up and use them!
 It will help with your daily stand-ups that will be happening when we get back from the break

+- The cards have already been made for you!
+Just copy and paste!
 - They give you quick visibility into the progress of your tasks